 Because judges will expect you to accept their offer, you might try to arrange your interviews (to the limited extent possible) so that you interview first with those judges for whom you think you would most prefer to clerk.
 Of course, while this is ideal, it will not always be possible, since your preferred judges may not respond to you as quickly as others.

 On occasion, your interview with the judge will convince you that clerking for her/him would clearly be unwise.
-The ideal course under such circumstances is to write a letter (or email, if time is of the essence) and withdraw graciously as soon as possible after the interview without indicating your unfavorable reaction to the judge.
-Get in touch with Dean Peck immediately if you are considering withdrawing from consideration after an interview.
+The ideal course under such circumstances is to write an email and withdraw graciously as soon as possible after the interview without indicating your unfavorable reaction to the judge.
+Get in touch with Director Rizzi immediately if you are considering withdrawing from consideration after an interview.